calcom/cal.com/packages/embeds/embed-core/README.md

 - Accessibility and UI/UX Issues
   - let user choose the loader for ModalBox
-  - Close popup with escape button
   - If website owner links the booking page directly for an event, should the user be able to go to events-listing page using back button ?
   - Let user specify both dark and light theme colors.
 Right now the colors specified are for light theme.
-  - On Availability page, when selecting date, width doesn't increase. max-width is there but because of strict width restriction with iframe, it doesn't allow it to expand.
-  - Changes in Non Embed
-    - Right now border has been changed to border-md instead of border-sm to make the popup look cleaner.
-It seems okay to me to have the same in non embed as well.
-But if requirement comes it can be done.[Needs Review by Team]
   - Transparent support is not properly done for team links
   - Maybe don't set border radius in inline mode or give option to configure border radius.